SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_events.md

 ## Status transition event

 In addition to the CRUD Events, there is also a `DomInstanceStatusChangedEventMessage` event.
-This event is sent when a status transition happens on a DOM instance (see [status system](xref:DOM_status_system).
+This event is sent when a status transition happens on a `DOMInstance` (see [status system](xref:DOM_status_system).

-This event contains a list of changes as well as the module ID of the DOM manager that generated the transition.
+This event contains a list of changes as well as the `ModuleId` of the `DomManager` that generated the transition.
 A change contains the following items:

-- `DomInstanceID`: The ID of the DOM instance of which the status changed.
+- `DomInstanceID`: The ID of the `DOMInstance` of which the status changed.

-- `FromStatus`: The status of the DOM instance before the transition.
+- `FromStatus`: The status of the `DOMInstance` before the transition.

-- `ToStatus`: The status of the DOM instance after the transition.
+- `ToStatus`: The status of the `DOMInstance` after the transition.

 - `Username`: The username of the user who executed the transition.

 > [!NOTE]
 >
-> - Exposers (DomInstanceStatusChangedEventExposers) are available for the filtering for each of these fields
+> - Exposers (`DomInstanceStatusChangedEventExposers`) are available for the filtering for each of these fields.
 > - The event contains a list of changes.
 However, at present, this only consists of a single change.
 Nevertheless, we recommend that any API consumer is able to handle more changes, since this behavior could change in the future (e.g. batching of events).

 ### Filtering status transition events

-Apart from the module filter, which can also be used for the status events, you can also configure a filter on the event contents.
+Apart from the [module filter](#filtering-crud-events), which can also be used for the status events, you can also configure a filter on the event contents.
 To do so, use a `SubscriptionFilter` that contains a `FilterElement`.
-If you use this as a second filter, for example, you will only receive status events for a specific DOM instance and when the status changes to a specific type.
+If you use this as a second filter, for example, you will only receive status events for a specific `DOMInstance` and when the status changes to a specific type.

 > [!NOTE]
 >